-Credit hours: 1.50 Contact hours per week: 0-0-4 Participatory ensemble studies in a Department of Music approved ensemble.
-Weekly rehearsals with supplementary rehearsals and performances as required.
-Prerequisite(s): Admission to the M.Mus. þrogram þrogram

-MUSIC ENSEMBLE ACTIVITY 5885

-Ensemble IV Credit hours: 1.50 Contact hours per week: 0-0-4 Participatory ensemble studies in a Department of Music approved ensemble.
-Weekly rehearsals with supplementary rehearsals and performances as required.
+Contact hours per week: 0-0-4

+Participatory ensemble studies in a

+Department of Music approved ensemble.

+Weekly rehearsals with supplementary

+rehearsals and performances as required.

 Prerequisite(s): Admission to the M.Mus.

+MUSIC ENSEMBLE ACTIVITY 5885 Ensemble IV

+Contact hours per week: 0-0-4

+Participatory ensemble studies in a

+Department of Music approved ensemble.

+Weekly rehearsals with supplementary

+rehearsals and performances as required.

+Prerequisite(s): Admission to the M.Mus.

+NEUROSCIENCE

-NEUROSCIENCE 5025 Contemporary Problems in Brain, Behaviour, and Cognitive Science (Series) Credit hours: 3.00 Contact hours per week: 3-0-0 In-depth study of specific topics in, approaches to, and contemporary research in psychology and neuroscience.
+Contemporary Problems in Brain, Behaviour, and Cognitive Science (Series)

+Contact hours per week: 3-0-0 In-depth study of specific topics in, approaches to, and contemporary research in psychology and neuroscience.
 Discussion of preparation of talks and research posters.
 Includes seminars on various contemporary problems in brain, behaviour, and cognitive science by staff, invited speakers and graduate students.
-Prerequisite(s): Admission to the M.Sc. program
+Prerequisite(s): Admission to the M.Sc. program organization and function.